Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 As well as capturing the whole image while shooting in large buildings.

-It can also help take pictures and tight spaces.
+It can also help take pictures in tight spaces.

 10 millimeters is a lot of fun.